braineatingmachines/braineatingmachines.github.io/faq.md

         <div class="bg-white rounded-lg shadow-md p-6">
           <h3 class="text-lg font-bold text-gray-900 mb-3">Are there sibling discounts?</h3>
           <p class="text-gray-600">
-            Yes!
-There is a 10% sibling discount.
-Once you register your children, please get in touch so we can handle the discount for you.
+            Some programs offer sibling discount.
+Once you register your children, please get in touch so we can help you.
           </p>
         </div>